MarkBiesheuvel/optimizely-labs/fx3/README.md

 1. Go to line 3 of the React code
 1. Paste the event flag key you created in the previous lab
 1. Go to line 4 of the React code
-1. Paste the attribute flag key you created in step 8
+1. Paste the attribute flag key you created in steps 8-9
 1. Click `Run` in the top-left corner
     - Every time you click run you will emulate a different user
     - The subtitle specifies whether the user is logged in or not